 Our travel time to Tsim Sha Tsui was forty-five minutes only.
 We were on 14th Stop which was the Middle Road, Nathan Road.

 Shanghai Hostel in Chung King Mansion

-From the main entrance, we were instructed to turn right and walk few distances to Block E. We boarded a small elevator that fits around six to eight people only.
-Upon reaching 5th Floor, we searched for Shanghai Hostel but were instructed by a staff to go the reception area on the 3rd Floor for room validation.
+From the main entrance, we were instructed to turn right and walk a few distances to Block E. We boarded a small elevator that fits around six to eight people only.
+Upon reaching the 5th Floor, we searched for Shanghai Hostel but were instructed by staff to go to the reception area on the 3rd Floor for room validation.

 Our rooms (2 triple rooms) were both located on the 3rd floor.
 When everything was settled, we put all our bags in our room and we set out for dinner.
 Since the elevator was small and always full, we decided to take the exit.
 We discovered it was a bit scary to go down in an empty passage so we walked fast until we reached the exit.

 It was already past eleven p.m. and McDonald’s was the only open food chain store and the nearest to Chung King Mansions that will satiate our hunger.

 Our dinner was late and we were all famished.
 Though we were so tired and sleepy, we had a lively dinner while sharing our funny experiences at the airport down to our room.
 We only had a few hours to sleep because we will wake up early for our first-day adventure in Hong Kong.
 We will go to The Peak and Disneyland.